SystemsApproach/ops/control.rst

 its adapters uses gNMI, and therefore, uses mutual TLS.
 Distributing certificates between components is a problem outside the scope of Runtime Control.
-It is assumed that another tool will be responsible for distribution, renewing certificates before they expire, etc.
+It is assumed that another tool will be responsible for distributing, revoking, and renewing certificates.

 For components that speak REST, HTTPS is used to secure the connection, and authentication can take place using mechanisms within